 Identification | Wings are black till nodus and the rest is transparent |

-Erythrodiplax funerea is a species of dragonfly in the family Libellulidae. it is commonly known as a black-winged dragonlet. they prefer habitats with abundant vegetation and organic matter.
+Erythrodiplax funerea is a species of dragonfly in the family Libellulidae.
+It is commonly known as a black-winged dragonlet.
+They prefer habitats with abundant vegetation and organic matter.

 7. Belted Whiteface